keigoi/ocaml-mpst/instructions.md

 * open the [examples/mpst/calc.ml](examples/mpst/calc.ml) file.
 Run the example:

 ```
-dune build examples/mpst/calc.ml
 dune exec ./examples/mpst/calc.exe
 ```

 Note: Do not get confused by the .exe extension.
 This is not the Windows executable.
-It is a dune convenvention.
-The file calc.exe does not exist in /examples/mpst.
+It is a dune convention.
+The file calc.exe does not exist in /examples/mpst but lies inside the `_build` folder.

 * check that errors are reported when you introduce an error in the implementation.
 For example:
    * modify the type of the payload in line [21](https://github.com/keigoi/ocaml-mpst/blob/master/examples/mpst/calc.ml#L21) (change 10 to "10")